Ranjini Jose: Personal life

 Ranjini Jose moved to Kochi from her place of birth in Chennai during high school.
 An only grandchild on her father's side, she used to travel to her parents' homes during vacations.
 She considers Michael Jackson to be one of her biggest inspirations, along with Alanis Morissette and ABBA.
 She considers herself lucky to have been able to start her career at the young age of 15 and now works on her band Eka.
 She tours extensively, performing across India, the Middle East, the United States of America and Europe.She was married to Dj Ram Nair.They got divorced in 2018.

-Rumours

-Ranjini Jose fumed through a social media post about the relationship rumours.
-She stated that when 2 people pose together, it necessarily doesn't mean that they are going to get married.
-Though homosexulaity isn't a taboo term in Kerala, commenting 'Are they lesbians?' on a picture with a woman she consider elder sister is terrible.
-She shared this through her instagram video post.
-Ranjini spoke up after her pictures with her friend Ranjini Haridas received comments that disrespected their friendship.The interview with both Ranjinis were featured on Grihalakshmi magazine on Friendship Day.
-She reacted against the comments on that interview too.
-Ranjini also spoke about the gossiping of yellow media about her relationship with her friend Vijay Yesudas, singer, son of K.J Yesudas, Ganagandharvan.